-Devoted Advocacy for Men & Women throughout Denver
+Denver Domestic Violence Lawyers for Men & Women

 If convicted for domestic violence, you face jail, fines, and a permanent criminal record.
 If you are divorced, a conviction for domestic violence could impact visitation or child custody arrangements.
-Additionally, with a felony conviction on your record, you could find it difficult to get certain kinds of jobs, rent an apartment, or obtain a license in certain professions.
+Additionally, with a felony conviction on your record, you could find it difficult to get certain kinds of jobs, rent a place to live, or obtain a license in certain professions.

 For these and other reasons, it is imperative to fight domestic violence charges, even if you believe you the evidence against you is incriminating.
-At Gerash Steiner & Blanton, P.C., our Denver domestic violence lawyers work with our own investigators, psychologists, and forensic experts in defending people charged with domestic violence.
+At Gerash Steiner Blanton, P.C., our domestic violence attorneys work with our own investigators, psychologists, and forensic experts in defending people charged with domestic violence.

 Do not be tempted to make snap decisions, such as trying to cut a deal or pleading “guilty” before putting up a fight.
-This could be one of the most important decisions that you make in your life, and you must consider all of your options by consulting a skilled and experienced Denver criminal defense lawyer.
-To schedule a confidential consultation regarding your case, contact the Denver domestic violence attorneys at Gerash Steiner & Blanton, P.C. today.
+This could be one of the most important decisions that you make in your life, and you must consider all of your options by consulting a skilled and experienced lawyer.
+To schedule a confidential consultation regarding your case, contact the Denver domestic assault attorneys at Gerash Steiner Blanton, P.C. today.

 Facing domestic violence charges?
 Don’t face your charges alone.
 Contact us today to start your defense.